decentraland/sdk7-utils/README.md

 ### Disable a trigger

-You can temporarily disable a trigger by calling `utils.triggers.disableTrigger(entity, false)`.
+You can temporarily disable a trigger by calling `utils.triggers.enableTrigger(entity, false)`.
 Enable it again by calling `utils.triggers.enableTrigger(entity, true)`.
 Remove trigger altogether by calling `utils.triggers.removeTrigger(entity)`.

 ### One time Trigger